-Between 2020 and 2023, two wind farms, each having a minimum capacity of 0.7 GW, will be constructed in the Borssele Wind Farm Zone, with a further three wind farms planned 18.5 km off the coast of the provinces of Zuid Holland and Noord Holland.
-This will be followed, between 2024 and 2030, by wind farms far out at sea to the west and north of the Netherlands in (parts of) the Hollandse Kust (west), Ten Noorden van de Waddeneilanden and IJmuiden Ver Wind Farm Zones.
+Between 2020 and 2023, two wind farms, each with a minimum capacity of 0.7 GW, will be constructed in the Borssele Wind Farm Zone, with a further three wind farms planned 18.5 km off the coast of the provinces of South Holland and North Holland.
+This will be followed, between 2024 and 2030, by wind farms far out at sea to the west and north of the Netherlands in parts of the offshore wind farm zones Hollandse Kust (west), Ten Noorden van de Waddeneilanden and IJmuiden Ver.

 |Capacity (GW)||Wind Farm Zone, site(s)||Tender for sites||Anticipated commissioning date of wind farm|

 |0.7||Borssele, Sites III, IV en V||Held in 2016||2020|

 |0.7||Hollandse Kust (zuid), Sites I en II||Held in 2017||2022|

 |0.7||Hollandse Kust (zuid), Sites III en IV||Held in 2019||2023|

 |0.7||Hollandse Kust (noord), Site V||Held in 2020||2024|

 |0.7||Hollandse Kust (west), Site VI||Q4 2021||2025 to 2026|

 |0.7||Hollandse Kust (west), Site VII||Q4 2021||2025 to 2026|

 |0.7||Ten noorden van de Waddeneilanden, Site I||Q4 2022||2027|